 AI in a post-COVID-19 world

 For businesses, AI has been pushing boundaries and replacing repetitive and obsolete business processes.
 It also enables a more holistic and integrated view of the state of the company and the market, providing better support for critical decision-making.

-According to the report AI in a Post-COVID-19 World, nearly three-quarters of leaders feel positive about the role that AI will play in the future, expecting that it will make business processes more efficient, help create new business models, and enable the creation of new products and services.
+According to the report AI in a Post-COVID-19 World by The AI Journal, nearly three-quarters of leaders feel positive about the role that AI will play in the future, expecting that it will make business processes more efficient, help create new business models, and enable the creation of new products and services.

 Several companies are working to democratize AI and machine learning. insideBIGDATA listed three emerging trends showing how AI will shape the business landscape moving forward: the need for planning under uncertainty; the growth of AI and data science in old-guard industries; and the democratization of AI and machine learning.
 Algorithms and datasets are shared by small and big companies and there is a common effort to move forward with the development of new solutions.

 Creative power in the hands of the end-user